353words/simulations/README.md

 30 }
 ```

-Listing 2 shows a simulation of `n` rolls of two dices.
+Listing 2 shows a simulation of `n` rolls of two dice.
 On line 17 we initialize a `counts` map that will count how many times each sum of two dice rolls we saw.
-On line 19 we simulate a roll of two dices and one line 20 we update the counts.
+On line 19 we simulate a roll of two dice and one line 20 we update the counts.
 On lines 23-28 we convert the counts to fractions of the total amount of runs (`n`) and finally on line 29 we return the fractions.

 **Listing 3: Running the simulation**